nowling-lab/enhancer-dissection/docs/input_output.md

 - sequence_length
     - This field represents the length of a given chromosome.
 This value is computed by subtracting the sequence_stop by the sequence_start and adding 1.
 - num_variants
     - This field represents the number of variants present in the given sequence region.
-This value is generated as the dictionary containing the variants is queried and
+This value is generated as the dictionary containing the variants is queried and variants are appended onto the html string that is being built.
 - num_accessible_variants
     - This field represents the number of variants within a given region that are accessible.
 Accessibility is defined as not having an N in a given FASTA file which denotes accessiblity.
 This field is default NaN when no accessibility file is given.
 This field is incremented during the _append_variant_data function call as each variant is added onto the html string that is being built.
 Accessibility data is added to each character object, and this object property is simply checked for the current character (variant) during that previously mentioned function call.
 - num_nucleotides_accessible